apocalyptech/exordium/docs/screenshots.rst

 button will only be visible to logged-in staff members, and will tell Exordium to look for new/updated album art in the album's directory.

-A list of all tracks in the album is below.
+A list of all tracks in the album is shown after the summary information.
 Like in the Artist view above, each track will have a download and stream button.

 Classical Tags
 --------------